 - Distillation: It is possible to do the distillation process at home, which I will cover in another post.
 The distillation method produces a stronger concentration and is a great way to make your own organic pure essential oils.

-- Dry them with a towel.
+- Let it air dry.
 You don’t want any water on them.
-Water and oil aren’t the best of friends.
+Water and oil aren’t the best of friends, and water invites bacteria.

 - Citrus fruits: Grate the rind of the citrus (try not to get the soft white part i.e. Pith).